diptigandhi24/createWebpackEs6/README.md

 author:

-license: (ISC)
+license: (ISC)`

 5.It will display the package.json on the terminal

-6. It will atuomatically start installing the webpack
+6.It will atuomatically start installing the webpack

 7.Once it is done it will show following lines of instruction to follow